 YES Intuitive responders infer that everybody responds as they do

-2. Among vs between
+2. Among vs Between

 Many authors, native as well as non-native speakers of English, seem to be confused about how to use among and between correctly.
 The problem is that there are essentially two rules on how to use these two, one that is well-known but in essence an oversimplification and one that is lesser known but explains the difference more precisely.
 Rule 1 says that you use between for comparisons between two things and among when you refer to groups or sets of more than two elements.

 While you will very often choose the correct word when you follow this rule, this approach can lead to “overcorrections” that sound awkward.
 That’s where Rule 2 comes into play, which states that you can use between for any number of elements, as long as all the elements are separate and distinct.
 You can choose between eggs and cereals or between eggs, cereals, and toast for breakfast.
 Among is used for people or things that are not distinct and viewed as a group rather than as individual elements.
-Negotiations between Italy and Denmark (comparison of two distinct countries) or among the EU member states (seen as a group) can fail.
+Negotiations between Italy and Denmark (a comparison of two distinct countries) or among the EU member states (seen as a group) can fail.
 You share secrets between friends (from person to person) but you feel comfortable with or among your friends.

 YES MoO3 showed the best performance among the investigated HDO catalysts.